BSDStammtisch/bsdstammtisch.at/posts/bsdstammtisch-0x05-2018-06-12.md

 ## Topics
 - Please present your topic!
+- pkg(8) and ports best practices, tips and tricks
+- how to package software for OpenBSD and FreeBSD
 - Show and Tell
 	- Show us your quick tips and tricks, the tools you use or recently discovered, be it CLI, GUI, web services, that chocolate chip cookie recipe, a book or conference recording, anything goes.
 No need to prepare anything.
 - Chit chat, food and drinks afterwards